-In Fig.~\ref{fig:random_theta_phi90}, we investigate the effect of Lambertian order on the achievable data rate.
-Specifically, we consider the half-power beamwidth as $\Phi = 90^{\circ}$.
-As it can be seen from Fig.~\ref{fig:dr_0_phi90}, the maximum achievable data rate decreases as the half-power beamwidth increases when $d_{\textrm{r}} = 0$~m.
-As the relay distance increases, the effect of random orientation becomes more pronounced.
-Comparing the results in Fig.~\ref{fig:dr_4} and Fig.~\ref{fig:dr_4_phi90}, it can be observed that the achievable data rate increases as the half-power beamwidth increases.
+Next, in Fig.~\ref{fig:random_theta_phi90}, we investigate the effect of the Lambertian order by setting the half-power beamwidth to $\Phi = 90^{\circ}$.
+The directivity of a light source decreases as the half-power beamwidth increases.
+As shown in Fig.~\ref{fig:dr_0_phi90}, when the relay is at $d_{\textrm{r}} = 0$~m, the maximum achievable data rate decreases for the larger half-power beamwidth case.
+As the distance between the LED and relay increases, the received power decreases due to the spreading of the emitted light.
+However, this reduction can be mitigated by adjusting the Lambertian order, which helps distribute power more evenly over a broader range of angles.
+The advantage of selecting an appropriate half-power beamwidth becomes more apparent as the relay distance increases.
+For example, the comparison between Fig.~\ref{fig:dr_4} and Fig.~\ref{fig:dr_4_phi90} demonstrates that the achievable data rate increases with a larger half-power beamwidth.